-I would like to discuss my personal anxiety story, which includes panic disorder and agoraphobia.
+I would like to discuss my personal anxiety experience and story, which includes panic disorder and agoraphobia.
 Originally I hesitated to reveal my personal experience, but I realized that doing so might allow me to really connect with you in a way that would be most helpful.

 An important point to take from this article is that you can improve your life.
 But there’s more… you can effectively deal with your anxiety and get better!

 You might be thinking something like, “You don’t know me Matthew.
 How do you know I can recover?”

 It’s true.
 I don’t know you personally, but let me tell you a little about my personal anxiety experience.